 - SEO Moz has a very cool whiteboard Friday this (last) week on Machine Learning.

 - Kaushik.net has a great article on experimenting with your website called Experiment or Die.
 Five Reasons And Awesome Testing Ideas.

 - invesp Blog has published another blog post on persona creation.
 It reminds me a little bit of my post on working with first time visitors.
-They don't go into much detail, but I still like to hear people talking about how we should be applying psychological concepts that have been a key part of marketing since Edward Louis Bernays published Crystallizing Public Opinion back in the 1920s to internet marketing and conversion rate optimization.
+They don’t go into much detail, but I still like to hear people talking about how we should be applying psychological concepts that have been a key part of marketing since Edward Louis Bernays published Crystallizing Public Opinion back in the 1920s to the internet marketing and conversion rate optimization.

 - Search Engine Journal has a nice piece on a few neat usability tools.
-One, called five second test, sets up a basic usability test which you can send to people in your social networks, and hopefully get data back as per what they are noticing first.
+One, called five second test, sets up a basic usability test that you can send to people in your social networks, and hopefully get data back as per what they are noticing first.
 Even cooler, Feng-Gui basically sets up a quick heat-map test based on some funky algorithmic analysis of your page.
-Not as accurate as actually using people, I'm sure, but still cool.
+Not as accurate as actually using people, I’m sure, but still cool.

 Miscellaneous link of the week:

-- And finally, for all of you fashion conscious folks out there, Google released skins for Gmail.
-It's not the most revolutionary of skinning options, basically just dropping a back ground image into the infamous Google white space, but if you just have some kind of primal need to see mountains whenever you look at your email, this is a great feature for you.
+- And finally, for all of you fashion-conscious folks out there, Google released skins for Gmail.
+It’s not the most revolutionary of skinning options, basically just dropping a background image into the infamous Google white space, but if you just have some kind of primal need to see mountains whenever you look at your email, this is a great feature for you.